gokulcharade/ecommerce-php/README.md

 # PHP Ecommerce
-An ecommerce web project using PHP, MySQL and Bootstrap by *Curtis Parham*.
+An ecommerce web project using PHP, MySQL and Bootstrap.
-Wanna see his youtube playlist?
-Click [me](https://www.youtube.com/playlist?list=PLFPkAJFH7I0mitTSKDaoxwfLLf-wNNnVS).

 #### Setup Database
 1. Go to localhost/phpmyadmin and create a database;